NETWAYS/jenkins-training/Beispiel/06_python_projekt.md

 !SLIDE smbullets noprint
 # Preparation
-Things to consider when before creating a new Job:
+Things to consider before creating a new Job:

 * Are all required Plugins installed?
-  - We will only be needing the Git Plugin (Preinstalled)
+  - We will only need the Git Plugin (Preinstalled)
   - More about plugins next
 * Are all my required build tools installed?
   - We will need: Python 2.X, python-pip and python-virtualenv